jonwillits/python_for_bcs/Syllabus/Spring 2020.md

 that you should come to class, and that failing to do so will directly affect your grade.
 Each week is worth 5 points.
 You get 4 just for showing up, and you get the other point for asking at least one question in class.

+**Weekly Online Quiz:**<br>
+Starting week 2, there is an online quiz due by Tue at 12pm.
+This quiz covers the readings for the current week, helping to ensure that you have done them by the time of the first class of the week on Tuesday.
+The quiz will be administered via the course Compass/Blackboard web-page.
+Your lowest quiz score will be dropped, but no late or make-up quizzes will be allowed with prior permission.
+The quizzes are open book and note, but you must work on them individually.

 **Group Lab Work:**<br>
 Each week we will be spending a considerable portion of our lab time working on various